FAQs on COVID-19 (Housing Arrangement)

 The admission into the hall is either for the whole residential year or for the assigned term.
 Residents are charged for the entire period regardless of the length of their stay.
 In other words, even if you check in later, you are required to settle hall fee incurred for your ENTIRE hall residence REGARDLESS of the check-in status.

-If you would like to come back later than the commencement date of the residential period in the Fall term, you should send an email to us (UG students: firstname.lastname@example.org; PG students: email@example.com), informing us of your late check-in and the planned check-in date by a specified deadline.
-UG residents should inform us within 7 days after the first date of fall-term residence, i.e. 4 September 2021, whereas PG residents should inform within 14 days of the start of the fall-term residence, i.e. 27 August 2021.
-If you fail to inform us of your late check-in by the specified deadline, your hall offer will be cancelled AND you will still be held responsible to settle the hall fee incurred for your hall residence and your hall offer will become null and void.
+If you would like to come back later than the commencement date of the residential period in the Fall term, you should send an email to us at firstname.lastname@example.org (UG) or email@example.com (PG), informing us of your late check-in and the planned check-in date by a specified deadline.
+UG residents should inform us within 7 days after the first date of fall-term residence, i.e. 4 September 2022, whereas PG residents should inform us within 14 days of the start of the fall-term residence, i.e. 29 August 2022.
+If you fail to inform us of your late check-in by the specified deadline, your hall offer will become null and void AND you will still be responsible to settle the hall fee incurred.

-3. I have a full-year hall offer in 2021-22 and but I cannot return in Fall 2021 due to COVID-19.
+3. I have a full-year hall offer in 2022-23 and but I cannot return in Fall 2022 due to COVID-19.
 What should I do?

-Please be reminded that if residents fail to complete the check-in procedures in Fall 2021 on or before 30 September 2021, the corresponding hall offer will be cancelled AND they will still be held responsible to settle the hall fee.
+Please be reminded that if residents fail to complete the check-in procedures in Fall 2022 on or before 30 September 2022, the corresponding hall offer will become null and void BUT students will still be held responsible to settle the hall fee.

-4. I am a spring-term hall resident in 2020-21 and have a hall offer in 2021-22, can I change to another hall or room different from my current bed space?
+4. I am a spring-term hall resident in 2021-22 and have a hall offer in 2022-23, can I change to another hall or room different from my current bed space?

 In case hall residents have any concerns on their committed hall residence relevant to the pandemic, they should inform the Student Housing and Residential Life Office immediately via email firstname.lastname@example.org (UG students) or email@example.com (PG Students).